Marley Love: Storylines

 Marley returned to town and grew close with Jake again.
 While on vacation in Nice, France, she ran into Jamie, who was now divorced from Vicky.
 They ended up falling in love, but Marley still felt she should be with Jake.
 When Jake proposed to her, Marley accepted.
 Unbeknownst to Marley, Jake had slept with Donna months earlier and was cheating on her with Paulina Cantrell.

 Marley discovered Jake's affair with Paulina and broke off their engagement.
 Jake became enraged and raped her.
 After the rape, Marley returned home where Vicky questioned why she was so distraught.
 Marley lied and told Vicky that Jake had only tried to rape her.
 When Vicky went to confront Jake at his TV studio, she found him shot.
 Jake survived and Marley became one of the prime suspects in his shooting.
 A witness came forward and claimed he had seen Marley leave Jake's studio around the time he was shot and Marley was arrested and charged with attempted murder.
 Cass Winthrop became her attorney and she confided in him about the rape.
 Marley panicked before the start of the trial and left town.
 To keep her sister out of trouble, Vicky took her place in court.
 Marley eventually returned to face the music.
 Though he promised he wouldn't, Cass made Marley confess on the stand that Jake had raped her.
-The whole courtroom was stunned and it caused Donna to confess to the murder, though she too was innocent (Paulina was the perpetrator).
-In her fake confession, Donna admitted she had slept with Jake and Marley turned her back on her mother.
+The whole courtroom was stunned and it caused Donna to confess to the murder, though she too was innocent (Paulina was the real perpetrator).
+In her fake confession, Donna admitted she had slept with Jake, and Marley turned her back on her mother.

 Marley's whole life had fallen apart, but Jamie helped her through it.
 They became engaged and began planning a family.
 Jake still wanted Marley, but Marley made it clear she wanted nothing to do with him.
-Jake continued to run interference in her relationship with Jamie, but they managed to survive his sabotage.
+Jake continued to interfere in her relationship with Jamie, but they managed to survive his sabotage.
 Marley had discovered it would be difficult for her to become pregnant and she sought out treatment.
 She was determined to give Jamie another child, but her treatments were not working.
 Dennis Wheeler, Jamie's best friend and step-nephew, returned to town and an attraction grew between him and Marley.
 The strain of her infertility issues, not to mention her closeness with Dennis, ended her relationship with Jamie.